Maureen Colquhoun obituary

-Category: Sex Hits: 4Crusading Labour politician who was the first MP to come out as a lesbian
+Category: Sex Hits: 6Crusading Labour politician who was the first MP to come out as a lesbian

 Maureen Colquhoun, who has died aged 92, was the Labour MP for Northampton North from 1974 to 1979 and a crusading politician whose radical feminism was so far ahead of her time that it destroyed her parliamentary career.
 Although she lost her seat in a general election, she had effectively already been disavowed by the Labour party after coming out as a lesbian.
 She was the first female MP to take such a courageous step, while publicly acknowledging at the time that in doing so she had ruined her chances of remaining in the House of Commons.
 (The first male MP to come out as gay was Chris Smith, in 1984.)